 The writing competition has two components.
 First, participating students are asked to write a "Topic Analysis," a ten-page paper detailing the merits of a particular topic as the basis of a comment.
 The Law Review, Chicago Journal of International Law, and Legal Forum all use the same writing competition, and students may apply for membership on any of the three journals.
 The topic is selected by the boards of the various journals, and all relevant materials are provided in a packet that the Law Review provides.
 No outside research is permitted.
 Second, participating students must complete an edit of a short sample of legal writing.

 Students interested in entering the writing competition must submit a letter of intent.
 The writing competition packet is made available after the last 1L exam and must be turned in approximately two weeks after the Monday following the last 1L exam.
 The board will hold an informational meeting in May at which time the competition will be described in greater detail.

 Transfer students are encouraged to participate in the summer writing competition as well.
-Those interested should contact Jayme McKellop, the Assistant Director of Admissions.
+Those interested should contact Annette Moore, the Associate Director of Admissions.

 Offers of membership are extended in late July or early August.
 All members must be able to report back to school for the start of orientation, which will be held in late August.